techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/JP Morgan Workshop/assignment.md

 - How was it to do this exercise?

-  It was fun , enlighting and a great spiritual experience
+  It was fun , enlightening and a great spiritual experience

 - What effects did this exercise have?